puddi-uk/mixed_in_key_to_rekordbox_xml/README.md

 Assumes that if Mixed in Key has been used the Comments will start with the key/tonality it identified, e.g. "1A - Energy 6".

-For all tracks in the rekordbox.xml the Rekordbox tonality is compared with the tonality in the Comments and if it differs the one from the Comments is used.
+For all tracks in the rekordbox.xml the Rekordbox tonality is compared with the tonality in the Comments and if it differs then the one from the Comments is used instead.

 ## Instructions